MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 # Microsoft Search in Bing and Office 365 ProPlus

 Starting with Version 2002 of Office 365 ProPlus, an extension for Microsoft Search in Bing will be installed that makes Bing the default search engine for the Google Chrome web browser only on devices in certain [locations](#which-locations-will-receive-microsoft-search-in-bing-with-office-365-proplus).
 This extension will be installed with new installations of Office 365 ProPlus or when existing installations of Office 365 ProPlus are updated.

 If you don't want the extension installed, [follow these steps](#how-to-exclude-the-extension-for-microsoft-search-in-bing-from-being-installed).
 Also, if Bing is already the default search engine, the extension doesn't get installed.

 Even after the extension is installed, your users can easily stop using Bing as the default search engine on their own by using a simple [On/Off toggle](#change-whether-bing-is-the-default-search-engine-for-google-chrome) or you can [remove the extension](#how-to-remove-the-extension-after-its-been-installed) from multiple devices in your organization.

 By making Bing the default search engine, users in your organization with Google Chrome will be able to take advantage of Microsoft Search, including being able to access relevant workplace information directly from the browser address bar.
 Microsoft Search is part of Microsoft 365 and is turned on by default for all Microsoft apps that support it.

 > [!NOTE]
+> - For more information about the business value of Microsoft Search in Bing, [read this blog post](https://techcommunity.microsoft.com/t5/office-365-blog/introducing-and-managing-microsoft-search-in-bing-through-office/ba-p/1110974).
+> - To ask questions or provide feedback, go to the [Office 365 ProPlus section of the Tech Community](https://techcommunity.microsoft.com/t5/Office-365-ProPlus/bd-p/O365ProPlus).
 > - Support for the Firefox web browser is planned for a later date.
 We will keep you informed about support for Firefox through the Microsoft 365 Admin Center and this article.
 > - This extension is included only with Office 365 ProPlus.
 It isn’t included with Office 365 Business, which is the version of Office that is comes with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.